egumasa/engagement-annotation-project/docs/2_Spans/index.md

 ### Example construction by category matrix

-First, to illustrate what it meant by the previous points, the following matrix shows the example combination between engagement category and construction type.
-You can confirm that:
+First, to illustrate what it meant by the previous points, the following matrix shows patterns of combination between engagement category and construction type.

+We can confirm that:

 1. A construction can express different engagement meaning.
 2. An engagement category can be expressed with a range of construction types.